Picts: Society

 British, Gaelic, or Anglo-Saxon neighbours.
-Although analogy and knowledge of other so-called 'Celtic' societies (a term they never used for themselves) may be a useful guide, these extended across a very large area.
+Although analogy and knowledge of other Celtic societies may be a useful guide, these extend across a very large area.
 Relying on knowledge of pre-Roman Gaul, or 13th-century Ireland, as a guide to the Picts of the 6th century may be misleading if the analogy is pursued too far.

-As with most peoples in the north of Europe in Late Antiquity, the Picts were farmers living in small communities.
-Cattle and horses were an obvious sign of wealth and prestige, sheep and pigs were kept in large numbers, and place names suggest that transhumance was common.
-Animals were small by later standards, although horses from Britain were imported into Ireland as breed-stock to enlarge native horses.
-From Irish sources, it appears that the elite engaged in competitive cattle-breeding for size, and this may have been the case in Pictland also.
+Like most northern European people in Late Antiquity, the Picts were farmers living in small communities.
+Cattle and horses were an obvious sign of wealth and prestige.
+Sheep and pigs were kept in large numbers, and place names suggest that transhumance was common.
+Animals were small by later standards, although horses from Britain were imported into Ireland as breeding stock to enlarge native horses.
+From Irish sources, it appears that the elite engaged in competitive cattle breeding for size, and this may have been the case in Pictland also.
 Carvings show hunting with dogs, and also, unlike in Ireland, with falcons.
 Cereal crops included wheat, barley, oats and rye.
 Vegetables included kale, cabbage, onions and leeks, peas and beans and turnips, and some types no longer common, such as skirret.
 Plants such as wild garlic, nettles and watercress may have been gathered in the wild.
 The pastoral economy meant that hides and leather were readily available.
 Wool was the main source of fibres for clothing, and flax was also common, although it is not clear if they grew it for fibres, for oil, or as a foodstuff.
 Fish, shellfish, seals, and whales were exploited along coasts and rivers.
 The importance of domesticated animals suggests that meat and milk products were a major part of the diet of ordinary people, while the elite would have eaten a diet rich in meat from farming and hunting.

 No Pictish counterparts to the areas of denser settlement around important fortresses in Gaul and southern Britain, or any other significant urban settlements, are known.
 Larger, but not large, settlements existed around royal forts, such as at Burghead Fort, or associated with religious foundations.
 No towns are known in Scotland until the 12th century.